aylamar/chizuru-bot/README.md

 ### /addstream [stream]

-Begins monitoring mentioned stream in the channel that the command was executed in.
+Requires: the MANAGE_CHANNELS permission, and begins monitoring mentioned stream in the channel that the command was executed in.

 ### /deletestream [stream]